christafaa/rails-concert-management/NOTES.md

 /attendees/:id

 ***TO-DO***
--make a table for attendees (and prospects?) in the concert and user show pages -create attendees controller and views
+-nested form in edit user to bring over seat_number to update -make a table for attendees (and prospects?) in the concert and user show pages -create attendees controller and views
 -add ticket functionality (ticket controller, no views) -User must be logged in to see any page
 -omniauth, github
--make numericality validation for wealth_rating (1-5), maybe select box -use scope method and where
+-make numericality validation for wealth_rating (1-9), maybe select box -use scope method and where
+-display seat numbers somehow, maybe on concert show page